nkittsteiner/reactnd-project-myreads-starter/README.md

 ## TODOs

-* Fix a glitch when looking for certain criteria in the search bar (or typing to fast).
+* Fix glitch when typing for certain criteria in the search bar (maybe blovking occurs when typing too fast).

 ## Improvements